Tertiush/bmspace/README.md

 ### --- Notes on configuration options ---
 debug_output: Options are 0 for minimal, 1 for minor errors such as checksums, 2-3 for more severe debug logs.

-## RJ11 Interface (for Hubble AM2 and AM4)
+## RJ11 Interface (Typical, confirm your own model!)

-When viewed into the RJ11 socket, tab to the bottom, pins are (in Hubble AM2 and AM4) ordered:
+When viewed into the RJ11 socket, tab to the bottom, pins are ordered:
 1:NC 2:GND 3:BMS_Tx 4:BMS_Rx 5:GND 6:NC

 Either a direct serial interface from your hardware, a USB to serial, or a network connected TCP server device will work.